Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 Everflows primary product is the Water, Wastewater, and Commercial Waste Services supply contract.
 This contract is a complex set of clauses around providing these utility services at 1+ commercial sites.

 The value is in the contextual jobs of the task than in the task itself.
-Commercial water is not too complex until you have a lot of sites.
+Commercial water is not too complex until you have many sites.
 Then, managing regional providers becomes a challenge.
 Everflow removes the contextual jobs around 'provide water' and 'remove wastewater' from the customer.

 ## Value Proposition